bracketclub/old.bracket.club/docs/README.md

 ### Deployment

-Codeship + Firebase.
+Netlify.

-Codeship is hooked up to the repo to process all pushes. `npm run codeship-setup` and `npm run codeship-test` and run to get the set ready for deployment.
+Netlify is hooked up to the repo to process all pushes and build and host the site.

-Pushes on the master branch go to production via `npm run codeship-deploy` which deploys to Firebase.

-All urls are set to be caught by the `index.html` file.
-And the bundled CSS and JS filenames are fingerprinted with the hash of the file contents from Webpack.